— opera featuring Tracy Dahl, Andriana Chuchman, Rihab Chaieb, Rose Naggar-Tremblay, and Nolan Kehler

 Well, this is a first.

-The MCO and conductor Anne Manson, in collaboration with theatre director Geneviève Pelletier, are bringing an opera to Westminster Church’s stages.
+The MCO and conductor Anne Manson, in collaboration with theatre director Geneviève Pelletier, are bringing an opera to the stage at Crescent Arts Centre / Crescent Fort Rouge United Church.
 It’s going to be incredible.

 • Please note that these concerts are in-person only

 • Buy 7.30pm Jun 15th in-person ticket | $36 Adult | $34 Senior | $15 Under-30

 • Buy 7.30pm Jun 17th in-person ticket | $36 Adult | $34 Senior | $15 Under-30

 The opera is Handel’s Alcina (1735), a Medieval romance filled with enchantresses, knights, and lovers being transformed into beasts and rocks.
 Geneviève, one of Manitoba’s most imaginative directors, will bring these fantastical elements to life in this concert presentation.
 Alcina is glorious aria after aria featuring some of Handel’s finest melodies.
 Flashy, seductive, and heart-wrenching, these are arias practically written for world-class coloratura sopranos like Tracy Dahl and Andriana Chuchman, who join mezzo soprano Rihab Chaieb at this concert.
 A newcomer to the MCO, Rihab is one of Canada’s rising stars of opera: a regular with Canadian Opera Company and Metropolitan Opera, acclaimed for her dramatic charm and rich, powerhouse vocals.